 If you have a problem with your neighbour’s hedge, please download the leaflet (produced by the government) called ‘Over the Garden Hedge’.
 This gives you advice on how to approach the owner of the hedge to resolve the issue without getting the council involved.

 The government has said you will have to pay a fee to get us to intervene, as you would be the main beneficiary of such action.
-The standard fee will be £320, or £160 if you are on an income-related benefit.
+The standard fee will be £385.90, or a 50% concession if you are on an income-related benefit.
 You have to pay before we will agree to take on your complaint.

 Investigating your complaint